DCUBEDcode/dcubed-hugo/content/blog/smoother-css-animations-with-fill-mode.md

   }
 {{< / highlight >}}

-To prevent this we want to make sure the second element appears hidden to begin with.
+To prevent this we want to make sure that each element appears hidden to begin with.
 We can do this by setting `opacity: 0` for the boxes.
 This will solve our problems at the start, but once the animation runs the boxes would return to hidden.

+{{% well title="Why use Opacity?" body="Opacity and transform are the two properties that let you get away with cheap animations that most likely will hit that sweet 60 frames per second." %}}

 To keep things how we want them, we can add `animation-fill-mode: forwards` or shorthand `animation: fadeIn 375ms ease forwards`.